FindMySchool LogoFindMySchool

 However, academic rigour in traditional subjects may be lighter than in independent schools built primarily around scholarship.
 The school does not position itself as academically selective at GCSE entry.
 Parents expecting the intensity of academic challenge found in traditional independent schools should recalibrate expectations.
 The Hammond caters to artistically talented teenagers, not inevitably to academically exceptional ones.

 The leavers' destinations reveal a school split between two populations.
-In the 2024 cohort of 24 pupils, 25% progressed to university, 46% entered employment (many directly into the performing arts industry), with the remainder pursuing further vocational training or apprenticeships.
-This pattern reflects the vocational focus: a significant proportion leave at 16 or 18 to pursue dance, theatre, or music careers rather than academic university study.
+Recent destination data shows pupils moving into university, employment in the performing arts industry, further vocational training and apprenticeships.
+This pattern reflects the vocational focus: a significant proportion leave at 16 or 18 to pursue dance, theatre, or music careers rather than a purely academic university route.

 For those students pursuing university, destinations cluster in the performing arts sector.
 University of Chester hosts The Hammond's BA (Hons) Musical Theatre Performance degree on-site, validated by the university but delivered at The Hammond.
 Trinity College London validates professional diplomas in dance and musical theatre offered at Level 6.
 Graduates converting their diplomas to degrees gain priority admission to related university courses.